-And as I've been preparing for this particular episode I've been thinking about what I actually perceive as perfect.
-And you can do the same because we all have our differences because perfect is debatable.
+And as I've been preparing for this particular episode, I've been thinking about what I actually perceive as perfect.
+And you can do the same because we all have our differences, because perfect is debatable.
 There are things that I notice that to me really are perfect, but I would bet my house on the creators of these things never ever thinking that someone would describe their work as perfect.

-One example I'll give you is the music for the TV series, Succession which I think is just great music anyway.
+One example I'll give you is the music for the TV series, Succession, which I think is just great music anyway.
 But there's a couple of seconds, maybe it's even just one second in the title music that for me just brings me so much joy because to my mind it goes so perfectly with the visual of what's happening in the title sequence.
-And it's the bit where the kids are on the elephant and the piano is doing something and it just, the movement of the elephant and the kids, it just goes so well with the music.
+And it's the bit where the kids are on the elephant and the piano is doing something, and it just, the movement of the elephant and the kids, it just goes so well with the music.
 It brings me a lot of pleasure.

 Paul thinks I'm absolutely nuts.
 And I bet the people who created it did not anticipate me reacting this way to that second or two of music and the visual imagery.
 And the other thing that I talk about a lot of the time as being perfection is food.
 So, have you ever had a dish or a meal that you've described as perfection?
-I love food so I've said that quite a lot but one of my top food memories is when Paul and I were on holiday together in Spain, we went to Malaga, Tarifa and Cadiz.
+I love food, so I've said that quite a lot, but one of my top food memories is when Paul and I were on holiday together in Spain, we went to Malaga, Tarifa and Cadiz.

 And Paul's friend is from Malaga, and he gave us this amazing three-page document listing all the places that we should eat and what we should order specifically in those restaurants.
 It was a dream to have this, and we've lost it.
 So please don't email me asking for it.
 I don't have it anymore.
-But we went to this little restaurant in Tarifa and ordered squid in croquettes.
+But we went to this little restaurant in Tarifa and ordered squid ink croquettes.
 And they were so good that they brought tears to my eyes.
 So good that I still think about them nine years later.

-To me they were perfect.
+To me, they were perfect.
 But I don't imagine that the chef who made them sent them out thinking they're perfect.
 So, striving for excellence is different from perfectionism.
-Perfection is a result that comes from experimentation and multiple failures usually and it also comes from repetition, doing something over and over.
+Perfection is a result that comes from experimentation and multiple failures, usually, and it also comes from repetition, doing something over and over.
 But so many of my clients and people listening as well are holding off from taking action because you want it to be perfect in the first instance.

-And not for nothing but I bet some of you are using this episode as a way to avoid taking action.
-If I can just understand perfectionism more then I'll be able to take action.
+And not for nothing, but I bet some of you are using this episode as a way to avoid taking action.
+If I can just understand perfectionism more, then I'll be able to take action.
 Maybe you just need to just jump ahead and just do it messy in the first place because it's rare to get something right straight out of the gate.
 You've just got to give it a go and move on.
-And I was thinking about this food again because it's been Pancake Day here in the UK.
-It's my favourite day of the year.
-It's actually officially Shrove Tuesday but we refer to it as Pancake Day or we did in my family anyway.
+And I was thinking about this food again.